Last updated April 22, 2019

 China's import ban is creating a major disruption in Washington.
 Material Recovery Facilities in Washington, which sort mixed recyclables and sell them to commodity brokers, have drastically slowed sorting machines so workers can remove more contaminants.

 Slower machines mean these facilities are processing fewer materials.
 Right now, homes and businesses in Washington are producing more materials than these facilities can manage.
-In the short term, some recycling processers received permission to landfill materials that they cannot sell or store.
+In the short term, some recycling processers receive permission to landfill materials that they cannot sell or store.

 We are just beginning to feel the impacts of the import ban.
 There is still a lot that is unknown.
 Washington's Department of Ecology is working with local governments to identify ways to improved recycling in Washington.